Legal Forms of Business

 Disadvantages

-You still can be personally sued.
+You can still be personally sued.
 In addition, you can be held accountable for your partner’s actions or lack thereof.

 **There are other types of partnerships that offer some protection, but I will not go into that.
 If you are interested in forming a partnership, you can research more in-depth over at the IRS website.